United Methodist General Conference 2024:

 UMKR also recommends this 6-minute video from Jewish Voice for Peace, to become familiar with the essentials of what happened in Palestine with the creation of Israel and what is needed to achieve a just peace.

-Learn more about these issues with resources on the right. ▶︎
+Learn more with resources on the right. ▶︎

 Opposition to Israeli Settlements